gardener/gardener-extension-provider-gcp/docs/usage-as-end-user.md

 Apart from the VPC and the subnets the GCP extension will also create a dedicated service account for this shoot, and firewall rules.

+The `networks.privateServiceConnect` is an optional parameter describing whether the [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect) should be enabled for the network. `networks.privateServiceConnect.endpointIP` is the endpoint where users can access Google services privately from their network.
+This IP should not overlap with current network subnet CIDRs or other important ranges that should be accesible from the shoot cluster.

 ## `ControlPlaneConfig`

 The control plane configuration mainly contains values for the GCP-specific control plane components.